One-Click Deployment with nacos-setup

 # Stop a nodebash bin/shutdown.sh3.3.
 Configure External Database

 The built-in Derby database is used by default.
-For production environments, it is recommended to configure an external MySQL/PostgreSQL.
+For production environments, configure an external MySQL, PostgreSQL, or Oracle 12c or later database.
+For more database types and community plugins, see Datasource Plugin.

 Run the configuration wizard: